proxmox/proxmox-offline-mirror/docs/installation.rst

 The `Release` files in the repositories are signed with GnuPG.
 APT is using these signatures to verify that all packages are from a trusted source.

-.. tip:: If you install Proxmox Offline Mirror on a system with an existing Proxmox Project's installation, the verification key is already installed.
+.. tip:: If you install Proxmox Offline Mirror on an existing Proxmox VE, Proxmox Backup Server or Proxmox Mail Gateway, the verification key will already be present.

 If you install Proxmox Offline Mirror on top of Debian Bullseye, download and install the key with the following commands: